gvwilson/thirdbit/src/fiction/iffy/index.md

-warning her that he would shoot her again if she moved more than three steps from the workbench and then ignoring her as he went through targeting drills in his exoskeleton.
+warning her that he would shoot her again if she moved more than three steps from the workbench and then ignoring her as he made repairs to the three-legged sentry bot he had shot.
 Iffy caught Doctor Johel scowling at him a couple of times when the noise distracted her from her work, but apart from that she stayed focused on her app.